dendronhq/handbook/handbook/templates.people.onboarding.md

 id: c6b422a5-204a-41dd-8e47-f0b736160790
 title: Onboarding
 desc: ''
-updated: 1632256723518
+updated: 1636392939385
 created: 1620248731246
 ---
 ## Welcome to Dendron!

 We are so excited you’re here and look forward to setting you up for remote-first success as your journey begins.
 You can work through the tasks over the course of your first 30 days.
-If any task doesn't make sense, please reach out to the team on discord.
+If any task doesn't make sense, please reach out to the team on discord in `#dendron-team`.

 - **Note:** We're really appreciative of Gitlab pioneering the space of remote work and have included a lot of links to the Gitlab handbook.
 The wealth of information in this note can be overwhelming at times.
 It's okay to skim through resources, bookmark them and come back at a later time.